oalcabes/ValRE/README.md

 Included With the ValRE Package:
 ================================
 ValRE_README.txt
 ValRE_ADDITIONS.txt
 ValRE.py
 config.py
 operational_sep_quantities.py
 output_to_json.py
-validation_reports (inner directory - may not be present until first run) validation_reports/figures (inner directory that will house PNG files) GOES_primary_assignments.csv instrument_dates.csv
+validation_reports (inner directory - may not be present until first run)
+validation_reports/figures (inner directory that will house PNG files)
+GOES_primary_assignments.csv
+instrument_dates.csv

 Python Libraries
 ================
-before running ValRE, you must make sure you have the correct Python libraries loaded on your computer.
+Before running ValRE, you must make sure you have the correct Python libraries loaded on your computer.
 Most of these libraries are included in Anaconda Navigator.
 However, it may be necessary to install some yourself.
 In order to do so, type: "pip install <library>".